Susan J. Swift Steele: Biography

 In 1877, she traveled in Europe, visiting England, France, Belgium, Italy, Switzerland, and Germany.
 She also delivered frequent addresses on missionary and temperance themes.

 In 1879, her husband having accepted a call to the principalship of Wesleyan Academy, she returned to the East and resided again at Wilbraham, Massachusetts.
-From this time, she found herself less capable to work.
+From this time, she found herself less capable of working.
 She declined many nominations to offices, including the state presidency of Massachusetts for the WCTU, with the remark, “It requires greater wisdom to know when to leave off than when to begin.”
 Still, in a circle that by most women would have been thought a wide one, she continued for more than a decade to show her interest in all the forms of missionary and temperance work to which her earlier life had been given.

 In 1892, she came with her husband to live in Auburndale, Massachusetts when Dr. Steele accepted a professorship at Lasell Seminary (now Lasell University).
 Even here, though seventy years of age, she identified herself with many forms of Christian work.
 Two days before her death, she presided over a meeting of the committee on the Newton Wesleyan Home.
 Her last conversation before she died was in the interest of the Woman's Foreign Missionary Society.
 She died on September 4, 1895.
 At her death, she was president of the Wesleyan Home for missionaries' children at Newton, Massachusetts; vice-president of the New England branch of the Woman's Foreign Missionary society; and president of the auxiliary at Auburndale.

 Of Steele's children two daughters died in childhood.
 Her son, George Francis, of Chicago, and four grandchildren survived her.